pycharming/lantern_aws/README.md

     us-east-1 (useful for testing).

 Should you want to add support for other regions, just create a `lantern` KeyPair in that region and upload the corresponding `.pem` file to `getlantern/too-many-secrets/lantern_aws/<region-id>.pem`.

-The new instance will be launched in the given region with a name of the form `cloudmaster_<controller-id>`, or just `cloudmaster` if using the production lantern-controller.

 The cloud master will use the Salt configuration in your local `salt/` directory (i.e., not a git commit of any sort).